bictorv/tops20-chaos/README.md

 IPNI#0,10.0.1.11,PACKET-SIZE:1500,LOGICAL-HOST-MASK:255.255.255.0,CHAOS-ADDRESS:3412,CHAOS-IP-GATEWAY:10.0.1.1
 ```

-Note that since the default buffer for parsing `INTERNET.ADDRESS` is quite short in a standard monitor (134 chars), which you might want to keep the contents short, which you can do in two ways:
+Note that since the default buffer for parsing `INTERNET.ADDRESS` is quite short in a standard monitor (134 chars), you might want to keep the contents short, which you can do in two ways:
   - If you only define one network, it is taken as default, so you can skip the `DEFAULT` keyword
   - If you have a default network, it is also (by default) the preferred one, so you can skip that keyword too
   - Since the file is parsed with `TBLUK%`, you can used short-but-nonambiguous keywords.